 Preparation

-If you already have tahini, you can use it directly.Put the chickpeas in a blender or a tall container for an immersion blender.
+If you have ready tahini, you can use it directly.Put the chickpeas in a blender or a tall container for an immersion blender.

 Add the tahini, lemon, oil, garlic, and salt.